 The enculturation situation that the participants are invited into is not only about what ethnographic settings they are placed into physically, but also about the material at hand, the role-hierarchy and the power-play they will be involved in, and - stressing the communication aspect - how they will become "co-creators and co-users" of a common code system as a result of entering and working in this setting.
 This multiple attuning process is the reason for applying the term "enculturation."
 The broad concept of "enculturation" is seen in relation to language learning in a societal context and is made relevant here because of the similarities between the participants' enculturation (in terms of sharing and forming a new code system), and the acquisition of a second language.
-As for "musical enculturation," the three factors mentioned by Green (playing or singing; composing, and listening) are also part of the participants' enculturation process within the setting of this research.
-However, in this case, we are speaking of enculturation "for a certain reason"; because the participants are creating this culture only temporarily, and this collaboration has one defined goal: the recording of this specific album.
+As for "musical enculturation," the three factors mentioned by Green (playing or singing; composing, and listening) are also part of the participants' enculturation "for a certain reason"; because the participants are creating this culture only temporarily, and this collaboration has one defined goal: the recording of this specific album.

-39 See, e.g. Green, 2002, who offers viable explanations to the concept when discussing "musical enculturation."
+&lt;sup>39 See, e.g. Green, 2002, who offers viable explanations to the concept when discussing "musical enculturation."